Abdur Rahim (general): Charges and convictions

 Rahim was charged in the 2004 Dhaka grenade attack.
-During Bangladesh Nationalist Party led government's tenure in 2004 he used to visit Hawa Bhaban.
-He was sentenced to death in the 10-Truck Arms and Ammunition Haul in Chittagong.
+He used to visit Hawa Bhaban several times during the tenure of the BNP—Jamaat coalition government, He was sentenced to death in the 10-truck arms smuggling case.
+However, on 18 December 2024, he was acquitted by the Bangladesh High Court in this case.
 He instructed NSI officials to supervise the offloading off arms in Chittagong Urea Fertilizer Limited jetty.
 He held several meetings with ARY Group and the ISI regarding the arms in Bangladesh and outside.

-In October 2018, Rahim and 18 others were found guilty on charges of killing through common intention, planning and criminal conspiracy at the 2004 Dhaka grenade attack case.
+In October 2018, Rahim and 18 others were found guilty on charges of killing through common intention, planning and allegations of involvement in the 2004 Dhaka grenade attack.
 They were sentenced to death.
+On 1 December 2024, he was acquitted by high court in the 21 August grenade attack case.

 Rahim died on 15 August 2021, while under treatment for COVID-19 at the Shaheed Suhrawardy Medical College and Hospital, Dhaka, Bangladesh.
-He was admitted to the hospital on 31 July, after he tested COVID-19 positive at Kashimpur Central Jail–2.
+He was admitted to hospital on 31 July, after he tested positive for COVID-19 at Kashimpur Central Jail.